learn-co-curriculum/phase-4-rails-practice-challenge-apartments/README.md

 * The ability to create, read, update and delete **Tenant**
 * Tenant will have name and age
 * The ability to create and delete **Lease**
-* Make sure tenant created without a name.
+* Make sure tenant cannot created without a name.
 * Make sure tenant's age is >= 18 years.

 # Instructions: